Congress Is About To Vote On Expanding the Warrantless Surveillance of Americans - Slashdot

 Likewise - Devin Nunes has nothing to do with Democrats or even Obama.

 OMG!
-The Democrat are infecting Republicans (Score:1)
+The Democrat are infecting Republicans (Score:2)

 WHAT!
 He SIGNED the bill.
 He's a GLOBAL TOO?
 Is there NO ONE that DIANE FEINSTEIN won't take to BED???